Hi, you are logged in as , if you are not , please click here

 NCRM Logo

-This will involve explore some of them main themes found within decolonial scholarship and activism with a specific focus on the decolonial critique of social science research.
+Firstly, the course will examine the decolonial critique of academia.
+This will involve exploring some of the main themes found within decolonial scholarship and activism with a specific focus on the decolonial critique of social science research.

 Secondly, the course will explore some of the key predecessors of decolonial research which have had a significant impact on current thinking about decolonial research.
 More specifically, consideration will be given to the relationship between feminist research, Indigenous research, and decolonial research.